Gonzalo Izaguirre, PhD

 Building & Room:

-Izaguirre G, Arciniega M, Quezada AG.
+Izaguirre G, Arciniega M, and Quezada AG.
 (2019) Specific and selective inhibitors of proprotein convertases engineered by transferring serpin B8 reactive-site and exosite determinants of reactivity to the serpin α1PDX.
-Biochemistry.
-58:1679-1688.
+Biochemistry 58:1679-1688

 Aguila S, Izaguirre G, Martínez-Martínez I, Vicente V, Olson ST, and Corral J (2017) Disease-causing mutations in the serpin antithrombin reveal a key domain critical for inhibiting protease activities.
 Journal of Biological Chemistry 292:16513-16520